johnmidgley/opencola/opencola-server/core/model/README.md

 # Model

-The data model for OpenCola is built on a few simple conepts:
+The data model for OpenCola is built on a few simple concepts:

 ## Entities